perander/otm-project/README.md

 # Welcome to the repository

 Here you can find a food diary desktop application, work in progress.
-The program will be written in JavaScript and the graphical interface will be created with Electron.

 ## Tehtävät